Melito of Sardis

 Regarding the identity of the true church, Tertullian wrote, "The real question is, 'To whom does the Faith belong?
 Whose are the Scriptures?
 By whom, through whom, when and to whom has been handed down the discipline by which we are Christians?
 The answer is plain: Christ sent His apostles, who founded churches in each city, from which the others have borrowed the tradition of the Faith and the seed of doctrine and daily borrow in order to become churches; so that they also are Apostolic in that they are the offspring of the Apostolic churches...Anyhow the heresies are at best novelties, and have no continuity with the teaching of Christ.
 Perhaps some heretics may claim Apostolic antiquity: we reply: Let them publish the origins of their churches and unroll the catalogue of their bishops till now from the Apostles or from some bishop appointed by the Apostles, as the Smyrnaeans count from Polycarp and John.

 This quote from Tertullian is from around 208 A.D., about 30 years after Melito's martyrdom.
-It should also be noted that Polycrates, as quoted earlier, shows that many in Smyrna, specifically including Melito, and Polycarp, claimed that they followed after the teachings of the Gospel without deviating, as that is what they learned from the Apostles John and Philip.
+It should also be noted that Polycrates, as quoted earlier, shows that many in Asia Minor, specifically including Melito, and Polycarp, claimed that they followed after the teachings of the Gospel without deviating, as that is what they learned from the Apostles John and Philip.

 The following was written to the Churches at Smyrna and Sardis, (Polycarp and Melito were once the bishops, chief pastors, in those two areas),